Mara Ulloa HCI Researcher

 I am a U.S. National Science Foundation GRFP Fellow, Human-Computer Interaction (HCI) Researcher, and PhD Candidate in the department of Computer Science (CS) at Northwestern University (NU).
 My work is advised by Maia L. Jacobs in the Personalized & Adaptive Technology for Health (NU-PATH) lab.

-I specialize in using Human-Computer Interaction (HCI) methodologies to design and evaluate human-centered Artificial Intelligence(AI)/Machine Learning(ML).
+I specialize in using Human-Computer Interaction (HCI) methodologies to design and evaluate human-centered Artificial Intelligence(AI).

-My interdisciplinary doctoral research focuses on developing and applying participatory design methods to co-design ML across different healthcare contexts, emphasizing the perspective of the end user.
+My ongoing interdisciplinary doctoral research focuses on developing and applying participatory design methods to co-design ML across different healthcare contexts.

-Research interests/experience: Human-Computer Interaction; artificial intelligence/machine learning + design; UX; digital interventions; behavioral science, participatory design methods
+Research interests/experience: Human-Computer Interaction; artificial intelligence/machine learning/GenAI + design; UX; digital interventions; behavioral science, participatory design methods; software engineering; applied research.

 Portfolio